 p2p_subnet: Prefix size for subnets in p2p pool

-These parameters SHOULD NOT be used in release 0.2.
+These parameters SHOULD NOT be used in release 0.2 or above.
 When they’re present in defaults section or a defaults file they’re merged with the corresponding addressing parameters.